pdromnt/tou_decomp/README.md

 A lot of things.
 A lot of things are also very buggy.
 The code I got is essentialy heavily decompiling things with Ghidra and having a clanker help me with the hardest parts.

-- Most render stuff
+- Renderer (Sprites, Particles, Animations, etc.)
 - Menus
 - SFX/BGM
 - Controls
 - Physics
-- Levels (Partial)
+- Levels (No GG levels)
 - Most subsystems (AI, spawns, etc.)

-I'd guesstimate we're 70% of the way there.
+I'd guesstimate we're 80% of the way there.

 ## Objective

-Hopefully pull off a 95% compatible decomp, where we can fire up the game and play through the levels.
+Hopefully pull off a 95% compatible decomp, where we can fire up the game and play through the levels without major issues.
 I also plan on making a level viewer in the style of my other project, [Hotzone](https://github.com/pdromnt/uprising-level-editor), to hopefully better understand how the levels (and maybe GG Packs) work.

 Later on, when we have a working game, I plan to update the stack (SDL?) to add more compatibility and maybe some improvements.